Whom We’re Looking For

 - A bachelor’s degree (career-relevant master’s degree preferred) and minimum three (3) years’ professional organizational communication experience such as multimedia or multiplatform production, digital design, journalism, marketing, business writing, programmatic content production, social media management and/or similar duties, ideally in the LGBTQ+ movement.

 - A proven track record of effective message and content development and execution.

 - Strong experience identifying, cultivating and stewarding media and opinion leaders.

 - A record of success in developing and fulfilling mission-driven communications planning.

 - Superior written and verbal communication skills and experience.

 - An open and collaborative work style that fosters both structured and spontaneous team member collaboration.

 - Passion for civil and human rights and LGBTQ+ community issues specifically.

-- Considerate language and an ear for how our diverse audiences interpret our messages.
+- A way with words and an ear for how our diverse audiences interpret our messages.

-- Comfort with the unpredictable nature of small organizations doing social-change work.
+- Comfort with the sometimes unpredictable nature of small organizations doing social-change work.

 - Proficiency with typical office software including Google Suite, Microsoft Office, WordPress and constituent records management systems.